tgross/blog.0x74696d.com/src/content/posts/2016-07-06-video-intro-autopilot-pattern.md

 ---
-layout: post
+canonical: https://www.joyent.com/blog/video-autopilot-pattern
+categories:
+- Joyent, Docker
+date: 2016-07-06T00:00:00Z
 title: Video - Introduction to the Autopilot Pattern
-category: Joyent, Docker
-canonical: https://www.joyent.com/blog/video-autopilot-pattern
+slug: video-intro-autopilot-pattern
 ---

 In this video I introduce the Autopilot Pattern with illustrated examples and a walkthrough of our Autopilot Pattern example application and how ContainerPilot makes it easier to containerize applications new and old.